ErnestoDLS/Jiu-Jits-APP/README.md

 # Jiu-Jits-APP

-The app that will start to make you comfortable with Bjj.
-Being able to pull up tutorials for techniques from the specific school you want to try out.
+The app that allows you to take your gym home with you and your training to a higher level.